World War 3 Illustrated: Distribution

-The 1990s was also by an explosive expansion in the magazine's distribution, as Ruth Schwartz of Mordam Records took on the magazine's circulation fulfillment, ensuring that it would be present in any and all outlets that already carried the notable music punk ‘zine Maximum Rocknroll.
+In the 1990s the magazine's distribution increased significantly, as Ruth Schwartz of Mordam Records took on the magazine's circulation fulfillment, ensuring that it would be present in outlets that already carried the notable music punk ‘zine Maximum Rocknroll.
 This distribution agreement took World War 3 Illustrated's issues international, as they were carried by Tower Records in all territories.
 The partnership with Mordam Records continued late into the 1990s, until World War 3 Illustrated handed its distribution over to Chris Staros of Top Shelf Productions and Diamond Comic Distributors.
 In 2017, AK Press took over publication of the magazine.

 Aesthetics, logo

 The magazine's look is greatly informed by the work of its original founders, and also the era and context in which the anthology was initially developed: the 1980s DIY culture and grassroots activism.
 Much of the earlier work was created for the magazine with an eye toward visuals that could be easily reproduced in other media, such as silk-screened banners, posters, and T-shirts.

 In the past decade, the magazine has increasingly published work that is more varied in its graphic approach, with increasing use of halftones, grayscaling, and fine linework alongside, the established hardline work and photocollage of years past.

 The magazine's logo, an image of a globe superimposed over a blazing matchstick, is indicative of the magazine's philosophy concerning the need for vigilance and recognition of perennial conflicts and systems of ongoing oppression all over the world.